htcondor/htcondor/docs/admin-manual/installation-startup-shutdown-reconfiguration.rst

  INSTALLDIR
     defines the path to the directory where HTCondor will be installed.
  POOLHOSTNAME
-    defines the host name of the pool’s central manager.
+    defines the host name of the pool's central manager.
  ACCOUNTINGDOMAIN
     defines the accounting (or UID) domain the target machine will be in.